fccoelho/epigrass/docs/source/using.rst

 **shapefile**
-    Is a list with 3 elements: the first is  the path, relative to the working directory, of the shapefile file; the second  is the variable, in the shapefile, which contains the names of the localities (polygons of the map); the third and last is the variable, in the shapefile, which contains the geocode of the localities.
+    Is a list with 3 elements: the first is  the path, relative to the working directory, of the shapefile file;
+the second  is the variable, in the shapefile, which contains the names of the localities (polygons of the map);
+the third and last is the variable, in the shapefile, which contains the geocode of the localities.
 If you don't have a map for you simulation, leave the list empty: *location = []* ).
+Epigrass also accepts Maps in the *Geopackage* format.
+Epigrass assume that maps use the *EPSG:4326* projection.
+Using other projection may result in errors related to the visualizaton of results.
 **edges**
     This is the name of the .CSV (comma-separated-values) file containing the list of edges and their attributes.
 **sites**
     This is the name of the .CSV file containing the list of sites and their attributes.
 **encoding**
 	This is the encoding used in your sites and edges files.
 This is very important when you use location names which include non-ascii characters.
 The default encoding is *latin-1*.
 If you use any other encoding, please specify it here.
 Example: *utf-8*.

 .. note::